microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/outlooktask-get.md

 ### Response

 Here is an example of the response.
-The date-time properties in the response are displayed in the specified Pacific Standard Time.
+The date-time properties in the response are returned in the specified Pacific Standard Time.

 > **Note:** The response object shown here may be truncated for brevity.
 All of the properties will be returned from an actual call.